About Earth Calling

 Ant’s childhood in the Scottish Borders meant hills, castles, and rugby.
 After university he travelled the world working as a chef, notably New Zealand, where there are less castles but plenty of hills and rugby!
 He was lucky enough to be involved in conservation and the release of a kiwi back to the wild.
 Now back in Scotland Ant is an amateur rugby referee and can regularly be found hill walking(there’s a bit of a theme here).
 His favourite animal encounter was swimming with a whale shark, the biggest fish in the world, off the coast of Australia.

-I joined the club when I was in Primary 5.
-I had fun learning about the nature and playing wildlife games.
-I had always said that I wanted to help at Earth Calling once I went to high school and eventually volunteered in S3.
-I am now working towards my Silver Duke of Edinburgh award and using my wildlife club hours for my volunteering section.
-I love helping the younger members of the club with their learning and activities.
-My favourite activities involve creating things, so its great fun to help the members build shelters and make artwork when we visit the woods, beach and river.
-In my spare time I love to draw, paint and sew and when I leave school I'd like to study biological science then go into medicine or forensics.
+Fearne joined the club when she was in Primary 5.
+She had fun learning about nature and playing wildlife games.
+She had always said that she wanted to help at Earth Calling once she went to high school and eventually volunteered in S3.
+She is now working towards her Silver Duke of Edinburgh award and using her wildlife club hours for her volunteering section.
+She loves helping the younger members of the club with their learning and activities.
+Her favourite activities involve creating things, and thinks its great fun to help the members build shelters and make artwork when they visit the woods, beach and river.
+In her spare time she loves to draw, paint and sew and when she leaves school she'd like to study biological science then go into medicine or forensics.

 People say the nicest things

 I have been a part of – or connected to – earth calling for 13 years now.
 I can honestly say it is the most positive, caring and funny group I’ve ever been a part of and I’ve loved every minute.
 Not only has it taught me so much about nature and the wildlife I live so close to; but the people working, volunteering and taking part in the clubs have helped me be a happier, kinder and more considerate person.
 Waiting excitedly for the next time I can run around, climb a tree and get myself covered in leaves with the club.